kbaesler/Wave/docs/samples.md

-# Developer Samples
+# Developer Guide
 This will serve as a reference guide for developer samples, the purpose of the samples is to provide example usages of the extensions that are provided in the **Wave Extensions for ArcGIS** and **Wave Extensions for ArcFM** packages.

-> **Note** Not all of the features in the **Wave** project will be included in the samples.
+- Not all of the features in the **Wave** project will be included in the samples.
 If you would like a sample of a feature please add a suggestion in the GitHub [issue tracker](https://github.com/Jumpercables/Wave/issues).

 ## Licenses
 When a stand-alone executable needs to access and use geodatabase objects, a license must be checked out, depending on the product that has been installed.